Open interacting particle systems and Ising measures: Open problems with open boundaries

 \subsection{Boundary-driven systems}

-We discuss four some related to the stationary behaviour in the presence of boundary gradients in systems that would be in equilibrium, i.e., reversible, in the absence of such gradients.
+We discuss some issues related to the stationary behaviour in the presence of boundary gradients in systems that would be in equilibrium, i.e., reversible, in the absence of such gradients.

 \paragraph{$\bullet$ Long-range correlations:} Translation-invariant one-dimensional SIPS are generally not expected to exhibit long-range correlations \cite{Garr90}.
 Indeed, looking only at the approach to stationarity of the local particle density of the boundary-driven SSEP which is governed simply by the diffusion equation with Dirichlet, Neumann, or Robin boundary conditions \cite{Bald17} as if the particles were non-interacting, one may be tempted to conjecture that stationary long-range correlations would indeed not exist.
 It is therefore exciting to note that long-range correlations are actually expected to be a {\it general} feature of one-dimensional SIPS when they are boundary driven.
 Such correlations were first obtained for the open SSEP by duality \cite{Spoh83} at the level of the centered two-point density correlation function and later studied for higher-order correlations in great detail using the matrix product ansatz \cite{Blyt07}, originally developed in \cite{Derr93a} for the computation of the invariant measure of the open ASEP.
 The cumulant generating function yields an amplitude of order $L^{-n+1}$ for $n$-point truncated correlations \cite{Derr07} and the $n$-point correlations of the centered occupation numbers appear to be given for even $n$ by the Wick theorem in terms of two-point correlations (which are of order $L^{-1}$) and by a generalized Wick theorem in terms of two-point correlations and a three-point correlation (which is of order $L^{-2}$) \cite{Gonc25}.